department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/research-phases.md

 ## Information gathering from SMEs
 Below is a list of questions that we would like to ask SMEs.
 1. Explain what we want to do (get user feedback on the new online harassment reporting tool) and how (interact with a design prototype on their computer or smartphone).
 Maybe show some wireframes, if they're ready.
-1. Do you think we should try to ask Veterans who may have experienced harassment to give feedback on this prototype?
-Potential for re-triggering the trauma?
+1. What are your thoughts about trying to ask Veterans who may have experienced harassment to give feedback on this prototype?
+How would you consider the potential for re-triggering the trauma?
-    1. If no, skip to last question
+    1. If they recommend not talking with Veterans, skip to the last question.
-    1. If yes, ask rest of questions
+    1. Otherwise, continue with the questions below.
 1. What kinds of Veterans do you think we should target in our research? (i.e., female/male, sexual/non-sexual harassment)
 1. Who do you think might use a self-service harassment reporting tool like this one vs. call a phone number vs. not report at all?
 1. Are there any Veteran groups that are disproportionately harmed/affected by harassment?
 Who are they and why?